DavidBrown-niche/gosnowflake-example/README.md

 ## Running in Docker

-Similar to above, populate the `.env.docker` file with your credentials, (if using password auth leave the private_key/passcode vars empty, likewise if using key pair auth leave the password var empty).
+Similar to above, create a `.env.docker` similar to `.env.docker.example` and populate it with your credentials.
+Note that due to limitations with the docker --env-file flag (specifically a lack of support for quoted and multiline variables), you cannot define a private key in the `.env.docker` file.

 Build the example:
 ```